-The following topics are explored during the French course: Discussing household tasks, discussing daily routines, talking about holidays plans and discussing the future, talking about past events and part-time jobs, discussing recent social events, narrating past events and saying why and how things happened, buying food and drink, talking about sporting injuries and illnesses, discussing how things used to be in the past, constructing a narrative using a range of past tenses, talking about personal relationships and problems, offering advice, expressing desires for the future.
+The following topics are explored during the French course: Talking about sporting injuries and illnesses, discussing how things used to be in the past, constructing a narrative news report using a range of past tenses, talking about personal relationships and problems, offering advice, and expressing desires and plans for the future.
+Students will study selected French music, films and poetry in Term 4.